infinum/android-handbook/Useful tools & utilities/Libraries.md

     To see all features and variations of androidx.lifecycle go [here](https://developer.android.com/jetpack/androidx/releases/lifecycle).

     For more info on ViewModel with code examples go [here](https://developer.android.com/topic/libraries/architecture/viewmodel).

+6. **Exoplayer**

+    Exoplayer is an all-around solution for media playback.
+It supports video and audio streaming and local playing.

+    Player control UI is also a part of Exoplayer.
+Since it is well maintained and offers lots of features,

+    it should be used when media playback is a requirement.

+    More info with code examples is available [here](https://github.com/google/ExoPlayer).

 ## Useful links